Shantanu Narayen: Early life

-He earned a bachelor's degree in electronics and communication engineering from University College of Engineering, Osmania University in Hyderabad.
-He moved to the United States to complete his education, and in 1986 received a master's degree in computer science from Bowling Green State University in Ohio.
-In 1993 he received an MBA from the Haas School of Business, University of California, Berkeley.
+Narayen earned a bachelor's degree in electronics and communication engineering from University College of Engineering, Osmania University in Hyderabad.
+He moved to the United States to complete his education, and in received a master's degree in computer science from Bowling Green State University in 1986.
+Narayen later received an MBA from the Haas School of Business, University of California, Berkeley.

 Career

 Early career

-In 1986 Narayen joined a Silicon Valley start-up called Measurex Automation Systems, which made computer control systems for automotive and electronics customers.
-He then moved to Apple, where he was in senior management positions from 1989 to 1995.
+In 1986, Narayen joined a Silicon Valley startup called Measurex Automation Systems, which made computer control systems for automotive and electronics customers.
+Narayen then moved to Apple, where he was in senior management positions from 1989 to 1995.

-After Apple, he served as director of desktop and collaboration products for Silicon Graphics.
-In 1996 co-founded Pictra Inc., a company that pioneered the concept of digital photo sharing over the Internet.
+After Apple, Narayen was director of desktop and collaboration products for Silicon Graphics.
+In 1996, he co-founded Pictra Inc., a company that pioneered the concept of digital photo sharing over the Internet.

 Adobe

-Narayen joined Adobe in 1998 as senior vice-president of worldwide product development, a position he held through 2001.
-From 2001 to 2005 he was executive vice-president of worldwide products.

-In 2005 he was appointed president and chief operating officer.
+Narayen joined Adobe in 1998 as senior vice president of worldwide product development, a position he held through 2001.
+From 2001 to 2005, Narayen was executive vice president of worldwide products.
+In 2005, he was appointed president and chief operating officer.

 CEO

 In November 2007, Adobe announced that Bruce Chizen would step down as CEO effective December 1, 2007, to be replaced by Narayen.

 As CEO, Narayen led the transformation of the company, moving its creative and digital document software franchises – which include flagship programs such as Photoshop, Premiere Pro, and Acrobat/PDF – from the desktop to the cloud.
 In addition, during his tenure as CEO, Adobe has entered the digital experiences category, an expansion which began with the company’s acquisition of Omniture in 2009.

-In 2018 Adobe exceeded $100 billion in market cap and joined the Fortune 400 for the first time.
-In 2018 it also ranked No. 13 on Forbes’ Most Innovative Companies list.
+In 2018, Adobe exceeded $100 billion in market cap and joined the Fortune 500 for the first time.
+That same year, it also ranked No. 13 on Forbes’ Most Innovative Companies list.

+In 2011, Barack Obama appointed Narayen as a member of his Management Advisory Board.
+He is the lead independent director on the board of directors for Pfizer, and vice chairman of the US-India Strategic Partnership Forum.

+In 2023, Narayen's total compensation from Adobe was $44.9 million, up 42% from the previous year and representing a CEO-to-median worker pay ratio of 229-to-1.

 Honors and awards

 In May 2011, Narayen received an honorary doctorate from his alma mater, Bowling Green State University.

-In 2011, Barack Obama appointed him as a member of his Management Advisory Board.

-Narayen is the lead independent director on the board of directors for Pfizer, and vice chairman of the US-India Strategic Partnership Forum.

 In 2018, Narayen was ranked #12 on Fortunes "Businessperson of the Year" list, and was deemed "Global Indian of the Year" in 2018 by The Economic Times of India.

-In 2019, he was a recipient of India's Padma Shri award.
+In 2019, he was a recipient of India's Padma Shri award, and in 2022, Narayen was the recipient of Armenia's Global High-Tech Award.